HondamunigePrasannaSilva/CLAR/README.md

     return  spectograms, audio
 ```
 # How to run the code
 You can run these tests separately.
-Make sure you activate the env before. train.py is for training clar (semisupervised). supervised.py for suprevised training and selfsupervised.py for selfsupervised trianing.The hyperparamter can be found inside each file.
+Make sure you activate the env before.The hyperparamter can be found inside each file.

 ```
 $python supervised.py  --epochs=101  --Batch_size=256 --wandb=enabled
 $python selfsupervised.py  --epochs=101  --Batch_size=256 --wandb=enabled
-$python train.py  --epochs=101  --Batch_size=256 --wandb=enabled --lab_percentage=1
+$python semisupervised.py  --epochs=101  --Batch_size=256 --wandb=enabled --lab_percentage=1
 ```

+We higly reccomand to install wandb and  run with --wandb=enabled if you desire to log the metrics, otherwise leave it disabled.

 # Spectograms, Melspectograms and Phase
-The file Spectograms.py serve to achive the magnitude and phase spectogram, the melspectograms is achived using directly torchaudio.
+The file **Spectograms.py** serve to achive the magnitude and phase spectogram, the melspectograms is achived using directly torchaudio.
 The function **createSpectograms()** will create the batch composed by stacked Magnitude, Mel and Phase spectograms.

-# Logging
-We higly reccomand to install wandb and remove mode="disabled" from the training pipeling if you desire to log the metrics, otherwise leave it disabled.